i4Ds/Paraboth/README.md

 ## Creating Custom Embedder and Paraphraser Classes

 By default, `Embedder` and `Paraphraser` use Azure OpenAI and a given paraphrasing prompt.
 If you want to integrate your own embeddings or paraphrasing logic, extend the following base classes and implement the required methods.
+Then, bass the initialized class to the `paraboth` or `paraboth_corpus` functions.

 ### Base Embedder Example